joe105598055/number2hans/README.md

 # number2hans

-A JavaScript library for parsing number to chinese word.
+A JavaScript library for parsing numbers into Chinese words.

-## Install
+## Installation

-To use this library directly, install it as a dependency
+To use this library directly, install it as a dependency.

 ```
 npm install number2hans
 ```

-Once the package is installed, you can import the library using `import` or `require` approach
+Import the library using `import` or `require` approach.

 ```ts
 import number2hans from "number2hans";